dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 MC uses *experiences*, sample of sequences of states, actions, and rewards to estimate the average sample returns (*not expected returns as seen in DP*).
 As more returns are observed, the average should converge to the expected value.
 MC methods works only for episodic tasks.
 Each episode contains experiences and each episode eventually terminates.
 Only on the completion of an episode are value estimates and policies changed.
 This shows that MC methods are incremental learning methods, episode-by-episode sense but not in a step-by-step (online) sense.
 In MC like DP, we solve two problems of *prediction* and *control*.
 In MC prediction, given a policy we estimate state-value function or action-value function.
 In MC control, the goal is to find approximate optimal policy for an unknown MDP environment or a very large MDP environment.

+There are two ways to solve MC control problem either *on-policy* or *off-policy*.

 - First Visit

 As seen in policy evaluation method, we wish to estimate $$v_{\pi}(s)$$, given a set of episodes obtained by following $$\pi$$ and passing through $$s$$.
 Each occurrence of state $$s$$ in an episode is called a *visit* to $$s$$.
 With a model of MDP, we can estimate policy from values of states (taking one step and choose action that leads to the best combination of reward and next state).
 In first visit method, we estimate $$v_{\pi}(s)$$ as the average of the returns following *first visits* to $$s$$.